Mastering Excel: How To Count Cells Greater Than Zero Effortlessly

 Example Scenario

 Imagine you want to see how many electronics had positive sales in a given week.
-This method lets you not only filter by sales but also by category, providing deeper insights into your data. 📈
+This method lets you not only filter by sales but also by category, providing deeper insights into your data. π

 Important Note

-must be the same size.
-In our example, both A1:A10 and B1:B10 should contain ten cells.</p>
+Remember that the ranges in COUNTIFS must be the same size.
+In our example, both A1:A10 and B1:B10 should contain ten cells.

 Advanced Techniques: Using Array Formulas